-This mid-19th century fort is one unit of the national park service sites in Georgia located in Chatham County near Savannah in Georgia.
+This mid-19th-century fort is one unit of the national park service sites in Georgia located in Chatham County near Savannah in Georgia.
 It is also listed as a US Historic District (a 260-acre site within the property) and under the National Register of Historic Places.
-The naming of the fort as a national monument aims to preserve the area wherein the Union Army successfully tested their rifle canons in combat.
+The naming of the fort as a national monument aims to preserve the area wherein the Union Army successfully tested its rifle canons in combat.
 The success of this tool made brick fortifications obsolete in a war setting and impacted future developments of forts.
 Moreover, Fort Pulaski also served as a prisoner of war camp.

 Upon the 20th century, the fort fell into a state of disrepair.
 It was opened to the public shortly before the Second World War.
 It was President Calvin Coolidge who declared this site a national monument in 1924.

 Located in Plains, Georgia, this historic site is aimed to preserve sites with ties to the former US President, Jimmy Carter.
 He was the 39th President in the United States.
 The properties that were included within this national historic site include his former residence, boyhood farm, school, and the town railroad depot.
 This depot played a crucial role during his campaign for the US Presidency as it served as their headquarters.

 The former Plains High School is the focal piece of this national historic site.
 It is now converted into the visitor center and park museum for the over 94,000 tourists who visit the site each year.

 Kennesaw Mountain National Battlefield Park